billdozr/dm42-programs/README.md

 ## Prerequisites
 Before running the programs on DM42/DM42n in this repository, you need to install the txt2raw utility to encode the source files:

-1. Download the txt2raw utility from the Free42 website: https://thomasokken.com/free42/
-2. Look for the `raw2txt, txt2raw` section on the page
+1. Download the txt2raw and raw2txt utilities from the Free42 website: https://thomasokken.com/free42/ (under the `raw2txt, txt2raw` section) and make sure they're on your PATH
-3. Download the appropriate version for your operating system
-4. Make sure the utility is in your system PATH or in the same directory as the encode.sh script

 ## Usage

+### Encoding (Text to Raw)
-The `encode.sh` script in this repository helps convert text-based program files (*.free42) to the raw format needed by the DM42 calculator:
+The `encode.sh` script converts text-based program files (*.free42) to the raw format needed by the DM42 calculator:

 ```bash
 ./encode.sh src/program.free42